 Multistate Foodborne Illness Outbreaks

 This graphic represents all of the multistate foodborne illness outbreaks identified by the U.S. Centers for Disease Control and Prevention (CDC) since FSMA was enacted that were linked to FDA-regulated products.
-However, because foodborne illnesses are significantly underreported, there were likely many more illnesses; in fact, CDC estimates that each year, one in six Americans (48 million people) suffer from a foodborne illness -- resulting in 128,000 hospitalizations and 3,000 deaths.
+However, because foodborne illnesses are significantly underreported, there were probably many more illnesses; in fact, CDC estimates that each year, 1 in 6 Americans (48 million people) suffer from a foodborne illness, resulting in 128,000 hospitalizations and 3,000 deaths

-Note: This chart does not include outbreaks caused by meat and poultry products regulated by the U.S. Department of Agriculture.
+Note: This chart includes only reported multistate outbreaks for which CDC has identified a contaminated food source.
+The chart does not include outbreaks caused by meat and poultry products regulated by the U.S. Department of Agriculture.
 Check out our resources on illnesses linked to these foods.